 We look forward to seeing you at these events.
 Please do bring your friends and neighbors.

-Our September 25 program will be held in the Fellowship Hall of the Calvary Lutheran Church, 6817 Antrim Rd, Edina, MN 55439.
-The evening will begin at 6:00 pm with an opportunity to welcome our presenters and greet one another after the summer break.
+Join us on May 28 in the Fellowship Hall of the Calvary Lutheran Church, 6817 Antrim Rd, Edina, MN 55439.
+We start at 6:00 pm with an opportunity to welcome our presenter and greet one another.
 At 6:30 pm, we will make available a light meal of sandwiches, chips, dessert, and a beverage.

-Please RSVP at the bottom of this page to let us know if you will join us for a light meal or if you will be coming just for the presentation.
+Please scroll down to RSVP and let us know if you will be coming.
 The presentation will start at 7:00 pm.